 - Ten players make up a full team; eight players must be present to start the game.

-- The 3-ball, 2-strike count will be used in all games.
+- The 3-ball, 2-strike count will be used in all games; each batter will start an at bat with a 1-1 count.

 - Each game will consist of six complete innings unless the time limit has been reached or the mercy rule is in effect.